aiyouheiha/spring-boot-demo/README.md

 **Exclusive Editor**

-> Such a type of lock, which is distributed, having multi keys (multi sub-locks), and sub-lock will be acquired by value exclusive.
+Exclusive editor is actually a type of lock set.
+It is distributed, having multi locks, and lock will be acquired by giving holder exclusive.

+Lock is NON re-entrant, once lock, following acquires failed until lock release.

 --------------------------------------------------------------